slint-ui/slint/docs/langref/src/globals.md

 }
 ```

-A global may be exported (see [Modules](modules.md)).
-Exporting a global from
+Export a global to make it accessible from other files (see [Modules](modules.md)).
+Export a global from
-the file also exporting the main application component will also make it visible
+the file also exporting the main application component to make it visible
 to native code in the business logic.

 ```slint,ignore